 - Alcoholic Parent: He is an alcoholic and once broke his son's arm in a drunken rage.

-- Anti-Villain: Played with, depending on how much the audience sees him as a bad person to begin with or a good man who was broken by the hotel's influence.
-The movie and the book come down pretty hard on exact opposite ends of this.
+- Anti-Villain: Depending on how much the audience sees him as a bad person to begin with or a good man who was broken by the hotel's influence.
+Averted in the movie, where his redeeming traits are mostly excised.

 - Author Avatar: A darker version than many of Stephen King's other writer protagonists like Bill Denbrough - while writers like Bill mirror a lot of King's career and seemingly even write similar novels, the novel version of Jack embodies all of King's worst impulses and vices, such as drug addiction and - at least once - a surge of resentment while King was holding his own child, which horrified him.
 King didn't realize until years afterward that he was writing about himself in Jack.

 - Ax-Crazy: At the climax of his mental breakdown, he goes on a murderous rampage.
 In the Kubrick film, he does so with an actual axe, no less.